iamarasinghe96/kidsclinic/replit.md

 # Overview

-This is a local-only clinic patient management system designed for use on two laptops connected via LAN.
-The application provides three main interfaces: Reception for patient registration and search, Consultant for managing patient queues and consultations, and Reports for generating consultation summaries within specified date ranges.
-The system operates entirely offline without any external services or internet connectivity requirements.
+This is a local-only clinic patient management system designed for use on two dedicated laptops: one for the consultant and one for the receptionist.
+The application provides specialized interfaces: Consultant view (read-only patient queue and information display), Receptionist view (full patient management, registration, queue management, and administrative functions), and Reports for generating consultation summaries.
+The system operates entirely offline with automated shortcuts that remember laptop roles and auto-start/close the server.

 # User Preferences